But what you should know is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.

 Always make sure that you scan the QR Code with a QR Code scanning application before printing it on your campaign material.

-b.
+ii.
 To create QR Code design with Background Image

 Note that it is always better to create a dynamic QR Code.
 A dynamic QR Code is both editable and trackable.
-Hence, it will allow you change the logo or background image of your QR Code whenever you want.
+Hence, it will allow you to change the logo or background image of your QR Code whenever you want.

 If you still have any queries, feel free to ask them in the comments section below.